-For my particular ruminations, the postcard is more a prompt than an analogy, since the historic preservation policies and laws under which the National Park Service operates generally prevent a destructive- or iconoclastic response to monuments that are present on the lands it manages but that prove, to some viewers, ineffective or otherwise unwelcome over time.
+For my particular ruminations, the postcard is more a prompt than an analogy, since the National Historic Preservation Act of 1966 and related policies under which the National Park Service operates generally prevent a destructive- or iconoclastic response to monuments, present on the lands that it manages, that come to be seen by some some viewers as ineffective or otherwise unwelcome.
 Monuments, after all, help the Park Service fulfill congressional mandates to “mark” troop positions at many battlefields.
 Monuments proposed for Park Service-managed sites are now vetted for appropriateness at several levels of review.

 Situated in the Fredericksburg National Cemetery and maintained by the Park Service, the visually dominating monument to General Alexander A. Humphreys and his division of Pennsylvania troops should therefore feel no unease in its bronze soul despite my personal view of its inappropriateness on a ridgetop that Humphreys and his men failed, however gallantly and dramatically, to capture during the December 1862 battle, and in a cemetery that does not host Humphreys’ grave:

 (Moreover, one might argue that Humphreys’ skill as Army of the Potomac chief of staff during the Overland Campaign helped Federal forces to eventually neutralize the tactical power of the same ridgetop, and then bloodlessly occupy it in the process of converting Fredericksburg into a vast hospital in 1864.)